Walsh article from 1924 |

 V. Conclusion

 On balance, a camp after the 1862 massacre from 1863 through 1865 when the Civil War ended, seems most plausible, jives with Walsh's story (explained as a one digit typo) and is better documented in the history of the Tonkawa leading up to their relocation out of Austin starting in 1867.
-There is an almost complete absence in primary sources looked at thus far (like newspapers of that period) of the Tonkawa in Austin in 1842-1844; in fact from news accounts they are everywhere but Austin, Bastrop appearing to have been the main camp at this time.
+There is a complete absence of supporting primary sources (Walsh's article not being credible as written) looked at thus far, or presented by O'Dell, of the Tonkawa encamped in Republic Square in Austin in 1842-1844.
+Primary sources and scholarly works place the Tonkawa in places other than Austin during this period, Bastrop appearing to have been the main camp at this time.

 The adage "extraordinary claims require extraordinary evidence"